logansease/QwikHttp/README.md

 QwikHttp is written in Swift 3 but works (without generics) great with objective-c.
 It utilizes the most recent ios networking API, NSURLSession.
 QwikHttp is compatible with iOS 8+, tvOS, WatchOS 2 and OSX 10.9+.
 For a Swift 2 and objective-c compatible version, please see version 1.6.11

+##Swift compatibility errors

+If you experience this build error and you have already run Edit -> Convert -> to current Swift syntax, try adding the following to your podfile
+"Use Legacy Swift Language Version” (SWIFT_VERSION) is required to be configured correctly..."
+- Select the Pods project from your explorer in XCode
+- Select the QwikHttp target
+- Under project settings, find the LEGACY SWIFT VERSION, set it to No. Even if it is already set, set it again.

 ## Usage

 Here are some example of how easy it is to use QwikHttp.